 Dental problems, if left untreated, can often lead to larger systemic problems in your pet due to oral bacteria entering the blood stream and damaging the kidneys, heart and liver.

-Baths and Nail Trims - Hygiene is important.
-We gladly offer baths and nail trims to our patients.
+Nail Trims - Hygiene is important.
+We gladly offer nail trims to our patients.
 We do not provide complete grooming services.